OKdocs/pythonPractice/symbols.md

-yield from | with yield statement build generator using iterator ``` yield from <iterator>``` if | starts the 'if' statement ```if condition == True:``` elif | adds a second conditional statement ```elif == True``` else | adds a unconditional conditional statement while | starts a while loop ```while condition == True:``` for | starts loop over iterator ```for elementX in interatorY:``` in | used to state iterator in for-loop and to check if element is found in array
+yield from | with yield statement build generator using iterator ``` yield from <iterator>``` if | starts the 'if' statement ```if condition == True:``` elif | adds a second conditional statement ```elif == True``` else | adds a unconditional conditional statement, in error handling block executed if no error was raised while | starts a while loop ```while condition == True:``` for | starts loop over iterator ```for elementX in interatorY:``` in | used to state iterator in for-loop and to check if element is found in array